jefloyd/week2_secondPass/README.md

 Looking for a good example to explain prototypal inheritance with JS?
 [This article](http://stackoverflow.com/questions/29838735/basic-javascript-prototype-and-inheritance-example-for-animals) is a good one.

 Looking for a full re-coverage of all the things we covered in the first couple weeks, with a different approach?
 [Check this one out](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects), at least the first section.

+Want to dive deeper into constructor functions?
+[This article](https://css-tricks.com/understanding-javascript-constructors/) goes into more specifics than our earlier lesson.